Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Label lets you send a leading and trailing text with an embedded floating point number for display.

 Set the Text as Count: with a trailing space and set the Units as loops with a leading space.
 Set the initial Value as 0.
+Value needs to be set to display the Units.

 Set the Decimals as 0 and Alignment as Center.
 Position the text using the X and Y Position settings.